 These events, policies, and traditions quite literally can make or break your company.
 Businesses with a positive company culture routinely outperform their competitors.
 Some studies report the difference at 200% or more.

 It’s always a best practice to provide feedback when necessary.
 Never let your employees wonder if they’re on the right track — tell them!
-When you provide feedback effectively, it can be a powerful way to keep your staff encouraged, motivated, and engaged.
-A Gallup report found that praise releases dopamine in the brain, creating feelings of pride and encouraging employees to produce more praiseworthy work.
+When you provide feedback efficiently, it can be a powerful way to keep your staff encouraged, motivated, and engaged.
+A Gallup report found that praise releases dopamine in the brain, creating feelings of pride and encouraging employees to produce more admirable work.
 So before you search outside your office for inventive ideas, and new policies to retain employees, first look under your nose for the easiest-to-execute strategy — employee recognition and praise!

 You’ll want to make sure the channels are open for healthy conversations about growth.
 Offering a roadmap for your employees to grow with the company is so essential to your retention rates.
 Great employees join companies to grow, learn, and do new things.
-If they see no room for growth, their motivation, loyalty, and happiness within the company dwindles day by day.
+If they see no room for growth, their motivation, loyalty, and happiness within the company dwindle day by day.

 As an employer, it's your job to understand, and be supportive of, the career path for all your employees.
-If they are key members of the team, do whatever you can, within the boundaries of reality, to help them achieve it.
+If they are vital members of the team, do whatever you can, within the boundaries of reality, to help them achieve it.

 At Workbox Staffing, we can help you find your next top performer — contact us today to learn how.

 For more resources just like this one, subscribe to the Workbox Staffing blog today!